The Inn at Elk River: Quantifying success in high-touch hospitality

 “We’re always trying to find that uniqueness that brings customers back,” John says.
 “We’ve found a lot of answers in online customer feedback.”

 As one example, John found that customers loved the quality of the breakfast for two that is included in the booking.
 The inn prides itself on signature dishes like peach stuffed French toast and breakfast sausage casserole — “not just a bowl of cornflakes,” John says.
 Knowing that the unique breakfast offering matters to repeat visitors justified the ongoing investment.

 For a relaxing getaway, book a visit to the Inn at Elk River, (www.elkriverinn.com) or call (828) 898-9669 for the #1 bed-and-breakfast rated by Trip Advisor in the North Carolina mountains over the past few years.
 Summer and fall are the busiest months, but you can also plan a ski trip, as the inn is located a short 5 or 10 minute drive from popular resorts like Beech Mountain and Sugar Mountain and Seven Devils or Appalachian Ski Resorts are also nearby.

 Save time and do more with reputation management software

 Like John at the Inn at Elk River, business owners are constantly on the lookout for ways to provide the best service available for their customers.
 But with little resources and less time, many local business owners don’t know where to start.
 Fortunately, Womply’s reputation management software was created to meet the needs of small, local businesses everywhere.

 Fill out the form below for a free demo to see how Womply can help you uncover more about your business and your customers.

 Did you enjoy “The Inn at Elk River: Quantifying success in high-touch hospitality”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement